Bryan-TranLu/Module10_Challenge/README.md

 This assignment utilizes a GeoViews and hvPlot for data visualization.

 ## Instructions
 The assignment script can be found in the Starter_Code folder.
-The file name is `san_francisco_housing.ipynb`.
+The file name is `crypto_investments.ipynb`.

 ## Installation Requirements
 Import the following packages before running the script.